Q: Why is learning Yoga like learning your colours?

 Ten minutes later, you think, “Wow.
 This is the nicest person ever.
 I could talk to them for a week.
 Didn’t see that coming.”

 Once Summer pulls their own colours from the closet, the magic happens.
 The wavelengths synchronize instead of competing with and neutralizing each other.
 The whole picture unites.
 Those grayer colours aren’t gray at all on her.
 They’re fully energized, present, and focused, and so is she.
 Her hair is very colourful and enhancing.

 Remember that you are safe.
 You already look way better than you used to.
 From here, it just gets better.

 Bright on Bright = Normal

-Even True Winter, one powerful set of colours, looks washed too many times on a Bright Winter.
-Plus heavy and blue.
+Even True Winter looks washed too many times next to a Bright Winter.
+Plus heavy.
 No excitement.
 The whole image drags down.
 Change the drape.
 The lights come on.
 The whole picture lifts up.
 The lines all focus and turn upwards instead of like melting ice cream.